Thungathurthi Assembly constituency

 Thungathurthi Assembly constituency is a SC (Scheduled Caste) reserved constituency of the Telangana Legislative Assembly, India.
 It is one of four constituencies in Suryapet district.
 It is 42 km far away from the district headquarters Suryapet.

 Mandula Samel of Indian National Congress is representing the constituency for the first time.

 Mandals

-The Assembly Constituency presently comprises the following Mandals:
+The Thungathurthy Assembly Constituency presently comprises the following Mandals: